raalraan/pdf-reopener/README.md

 creates a script that can be executed later with `roz open`.
 You can create sessions, list them, remove them and rename them.

+### Installation

+Save the script `roz.zsh`, for example in `~/.zsh/`, and source it in your `.zshrc`

+	source /path/to/roz.zsh

+Then create the directory `~/.rz-sessions`

+	mkdir ~/.rz-sessions

+You can use a different directory, just change the variable `ROZDIR` to use the directory of your choice.

 ### Usage

 If you issue the command `roz` without arguments you will see some usage